STAR MAP * EGYPT * SPAETH

 It is in this context that Ove von Spaeth has meticulously investigated the chronological background, in order to obtain a considerably better precision concerning the historical time-frame of the era in question.

-"Ove von Spaeth's important, new-orientating treatise on "Dating the Oldest Egyptian Star Map", was published in "Centaurus International Magazine on The History of Mathematics, Science, and Technology", Vol. 42;3, 2000 (pp 159-179).
-It has gained admiration and respect internationally and hard critic as well for its untraditional solution to difficult problems of Ancient Egyptian astronomy and chronology perspectives. - The discoveries in question contributed and supported the enhancement of dating the historical time of Moses."
+"Concerning Ove von Spaeth's momentous, new-orientating treatise on "Dating the Oldest Egyptian Star Map" which was published in "Centaurus International Magazine on The History of Mathematics, Science, and Technology" in 2000 (Vol. 42:3, pp. 159-179): - a scientific pioneering work which has gained sustained admiration and respect internationally for its non-traditional observations and for finding solutions to the special difficult problems of key importance to the ancient Egyptian astronomy and the chronological perspectives. - In addition, the actual findings have furthered research on rendering more accurate the dating of Moses' historical period."

 A certain background concerning the star-map and the Moses-research: